“We’re a non-profit fighting to save lives. That’s what we do.” – Dr. Dana Flavin, Founder and President of CollMed

 This is our purpose.
 We are the original philanthropists, struggling to help mankind at whatever cost it might be for our own comfort.
 It is our joy and happiness to know we can make a difference in a life, in fate and in the reversal of suffering.
 Isn’t that what life should be?
 We can make a difference by working together.
 Dr. Flavin’s prayer every night is, “Help me to help others”.

-We ask you to join with us and help support our research for new cures, following the ones we have already developed, and change the face of death to a face of life.
+We ask you to join with us and help support our research for new solutions, following the ones we have already developed, and change the face of death to a face of life.
 From sorrow to joy, the joy of helping others.
 The compassion and purpose of all Philanthropists.